platformsh/platformsh-docs/src/frameworks/drupal8/redis.md

 you may wish to not use Redis for the persistent lock if you have a custom module that needs locks to persist for more than a few seconds.

 The example below is intended as a "most common case".
+(Note: This example assumes Drupal 8.2 or later.)

 ```php
 // Set redis configuration.